What's Freedom Camping?

 How long can you freedom camp for without power?

 We recommend plugging in and powering up your camper every second night.
 The more equipment you have, the quicker your batteries drain.
-Parking the vehicle in the shade can also reduce power consumption.
-It can be a good idea to alternate your freedom camping spots with Holiday Park camping spots.
+Parking your campervan in the shade can also reduce power consumption.
+It can be a good idea to alternate your freedom camping spots with a stay at a holiday park or powered campground.